 Montrose is a tiny town located in the state of West Virginia.
 With a population of 139 people and just one neighborhood, Montrose is the 264th largest community in West Virginia.

-Because occupations involving physical labor dominate the local economy, Montrose is generally considered to be a blue-collar town.
-37.29% of the Montrose workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Montrose is a blue-collar town, with 37.29% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Montrose is a town of professionals, construction workers and builders, and managers.
 There are especially a lot of people living in Montrose who work in healthcare (28.81%), management occupations (10.17%), and sales jobs (8.47%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.97% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.